Plant Scherer

 The Robert W. Scherer Power Plant (also known as Plant Scherer) is a coal-fired power plant in Juliette, Georgia, just north of Macon, Georgia, in the United States.
-The plant has four generating units, each capable of producing 930 megawatts, and is the most powerful coal-fired plant in North America.
+The plant has four generating units, each capable of producing 935 megawatts, and is the most powerful coal-fired plant in North America.
 The plant is named after the former chairman and chief executive officer of Georgia Power.

 Description

 Each generating unit has a rated capacity of 945 megawatts, but produces 880 MW.
 The first unit was brought online in 1982.
 Additional units were brought online in 1984, 1987, and 1989.

 It has two 1001 ft chimney stacks, one built in 1982 and the second in 1986.
 Based on data as of 2018, Plant Scherer is the fourth-largest electric generating plant in the United States, the largest to be fueled exclusively by coal, and the number one emitter of greenhouse gas (GHG) emissions in the U.S., at over 20000000 ST per year.

 The plant's location is along the flight path of many commercial airline flights using Hartsfield-Jackson Airport in Atlanta, and is a prominent feature on the landscape, easily visible during daylight flights.

-It was announced in June 2020 that Scherer will shut down Unit 4 by 2022 under an agreement reached by Florida Power & Light and the Jacksonville Electric Authority (JEA).
-In November 2021, Georgia Power announced that Unit 3 would also close, this time by year 2025.
+It was announced in June 2020 that Scherer would shut down Unit 4 by 2022 under an agreement reached by Florida Power & Light and the Jacksonville Electric Authority (JEA).
+In November 2021, Georgia Power announced that Unit 3 would also close, this time by year 2025; however, the company reversed that decision in 2022, extending the shut down date for unit 3 until at least 2028, and announced plans in January 2025 to extend the lifetime of the unit until 2038.